StevenMayher/432-2022/classes/postclass/README.md

 24. [The Epidemiologist R Handbook](https://epirhandbook.com/index.html) can help you learn about R for applied epidemiology and public health.
 25. Building something and want to cite the R packages involved?
 Check out the [grateful package](https://github.com/Pakillo/grateful) which makes this easier to do.
 26. I'd also encourage you to consider joining the [American Statistical Association](https://www.amstat.org/asa/membership/home.aspx).
 Student membership is very inexpensive.
+27. Don't forget about all of the [great stuff](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class26/stuff.md) Dr. Love shared at the end of our last class on visualization and various other issues.

 ## A Few Important Issues in Statistics